IRD and Applicant Review Process

 If you are experiencing technical difficulties applying to a job, check out our Troubleshooting guide to utilize some of the tips or workarounds that have been successful in helping past applicants navigate the online portal.

-If you do not receive a phone call or email after a few months, it could indicate that you were not selected for an interview, or there is possibly a delay due to changes to the scope of the job or within the unit.
-You are welcome to check in with Staff Human Resources if you’d like an update on your status, but please wait at least 6 weeks to call us, as we are not likely to have any information to share early on in the screening process.
+5. Not selected for an interview: If you do not receive a phone call or email after a few months, it could indicate that you were not selected for an interview, or there is possibly a delay due to changes to the scope of the job or within the unit.
+You are welcome to check in with Talent Acquisition by emailing hiring@ucsc.edu if you’d like an update on your status, but please wait at least 6 weeks to contact us, as we are not likely to have any information to share early on in the screening process.
 Just know that the unit will reach out to you if they are interested in speaking with you further.

-For applicants that applied after the IRD and were not routed to the hiring unit, you will receive an email from our online portal when the job is closed - this should indicate that the candidate pool was identified and your status will change to “No Longer Under Consideration”.
+For applicants that applied after the IRD and were not routed to the hiring unit, you will receive an email from our online portal when the job is closed – this will indicate that the candidate pool was identified and your status will change to “No Longer Under Consideration”.